-• The Center Director oversees all clinical operations and provides support for Clinical Supervisors, the Externship Coordinator, Clinic Coordinator, and student clinicians.
+• The RCSLH Center Director oversees all clinical operations and provides support for Clinical Supervisors, Clinic Coordinator, and student clinicians.
 The Director sets, implements, and revises clinic policies and procedures, and works with the Clinic Coordinator for HIPAA enforcement.
-The Center Director works with the Department Chair and Graduate Program Director to complete and maintain student clinical records necessary for ASHA certification.
-The Center Director also promotes the Center to the public, writes grants for the Center, and manages the PNC master clinic schedule.
-The Center Director leads clinical practicum grading meetings and is responsible for managing students' clinical intervention plans when students are not making adequate progress in the graduate or undergraduate clinical practicum sequence.
-In the event that the Center Director isn't available, the Center Director will appoint another faculty member to act as the Interim Center Director.
+The Center Director also oversees the hiring and mentoring of clinical faculty in the Center.
+The Center Director works with the Department Chair and Graduate Program Director to complete and maintain student clinical records necessary for American Speech-Language-Hearing Association (ASHA) certification.
+The Center Director also promotes the Center to the public, writes grants for the Center, and manages the Point and Click (PNC) master clinic schedule.

+ppoint another faculty member to act as the Interim ŗ